 - Unlimited reward seatsUnlike many other basic credit cards, there are no blackout dates or seat restrictions.
 You can travel with discounts whenever you like.

-The Chase Southwest Rapid Rewards Plus has an ongoing variable APR rate of 15.99% to 22.99%.
+The Southwest Rapid Rewards® Plus Credit Card has an ongoing variable APR rate of 20.99% – 27.99%.
 This is pretty high considering that many other cards have an APR of 9% or less.
 You can avoid paying this interest by taking advantage of the grace period.
 Paying the entire balance in full before the end of a billing cycle can waive these fees since the interest is calculated on the transaction date.